JanJereczek/FastIsostasy.jl/docs/src/index.md

 # FastIsostasy.jl

-❄ *Fast and friendly glacial isostatic adjustment on CPU and GPU.*
+❄ *Fast and flexible glacial isostatic adjustment on CPU and GPU.*

+!!! warning "Upgrade to v2.0!"
+FastIsostasy.jl has been refactored to fix some performance issues, offer a more versatile API and propose new features.
+FastIsostasy v2.0 is currently being tested and will be out soon.
+If you are using v1.0, we strongly encourage you to uprade to v2.0 when it comes out!

 ![GlacialCycle](assets/isl-ice6g-N=350.gif)

-FastIsostasy is a friendly and flexible model that regionally computes the glacial isostatic adjustment (GIA) with laterally-variable mantle viscosity and lithospheric thickness.
-It is described in [swierczek2024fastisostasy](@citet) and is mainly adressed to ice-sheet modellers who seek for (1) a good representation of solid-Earth mechanics at virtually zero computational cost, (2) an approximation of the sea-level equation and (3) ready-to-use inversion tools to calibrate the model parameters to data.
-The simple interface of FastIsostasy allows to flexibly solve GIA problems within a few lines of code.
-The code is distributed under GNU general public license v3 and was succesfully benchmarked against analytical, 1D GIA and 3D GIA model solutions.

-Based on the work of [cathles-viscosity-1975](@citet) and [lingle-numerical-1985](@citet), an efficient way of solving for the vertical displacement was proposed by [bueler-fast-2007](@citet).
-FastIsostasy generalises this approach by relying on a hybrid Fourier/finite-difference collocation.
-Thanks to a simplification of the full problem from 3D to 2D space and the use of [optimized software packages](@ref Juliaecosystem), running kiloyears of regional GIA with $$\Delta x = \Delta y = 45 \, \mathrm{km}$$ is a matter of seconds on a single CPU.
-For high resolution runs, the user can switch to GPU usage with minimal syntax change and enjoy the advantage of parallelization without requiring an HPC cluster.
-For GIA "purists", this package is likely to miss interesting processes but we belive that its ridiculous run-time can help to fast-prototype a problem before transfering it to a more comprehensive model.
+FastIsostasy is a collection of models to compute the regional glacial isostatic adjustment (GIA) resulting from changes in the surface load (ice, liquid water and sediments).
+It is:
+- Accessible: you can set up complex simulations with only a few lines of code, as demonstrated for the case of the last glacial cycle.
+- Flexible: you can easily permute parameters and modelling choices to play Earth System Modelling like it's lego.
+- Performant: the results obtained only marginally differ from those obtained by 1D and 3D GIA models, while displaying a speed-up of 2 to 6 orders of magnitude.

 !!! tip "Star us on GitHub!"
     If you have found this library useful, please consider starring it on [GitHub](https://github.com/JanJereczek/FastIsostasy.jl).
 This gives us a lower bound of the satisfied user count.

 ## Getting started

 FastIsostasy.jl is a registered julia package.
-To install it, please run:
+To install it, simply run:

 ```julia
 using Pkg